tarwn/lessthandot-hugo/blogs/content/posts/2011-02-16-windows-7-sp1-rtm-available.md

 If you are a not a TechNet or MSDN subscriber, you have to wait until February 22nd to download yours.

 If you have been patching your Windows 7 machine then you already have most of what is in the service pack, the service pack is just a rollup of all the patches that have been issued since Windows 7 was released.
-It is still handy if you have a new machine since you don&#8217;t need to then download all the patches
+It is still handy if you have a new machine since you don't need to then download all the patches